mrshll1001/thesis/src/designing_accounting_tools.md

 | value         | `float`  | Financial value associated with the item. *Positive* for income, and *Negative* for expenditure

 ###### media
 Media items such as images, documents or video files.
 This should be an array of URIs provided by systems to allow other software to access the media.
-For software that operates independently on devices, URIs can be acquired through a service that provides the appropriate URI endpoints.
+For software that operates independently on devices, URIs can be derived through a service that provides the appropriate URI endpoints.

 example entry: